Kuuuube/Artisan_Stock_Checker/README.md

     The color will be the number after `color`.

-2. Add the model to the dictionary along with hardnesses, sizes, and colors if those are not already accounted for.
+2. Add the model to the dictionary in `artisan_mousepads.py` along with hardnesses, sizes, and colors if those are not already accounted for.
 For example, adding a new mousepad model named `new_pad`:
     ```python
     dict_mousepad_models = {
         "1" : "CS Zero",